alvesmatheus/clow-cards/README.md

 ## About

-The **Clow Cards** is a MERN stack application being developed as a part of the *Web Development Fundamentals* subject that I'm taking during my graduation course.
+The **Clow Cards** is a MERN stack application being developed as part of the *Web Development Fundamentals* subject that I'm taking during my graduation course.

 > **MERN** is an acronym to MongoDB, Express, React and Node.